Khurshid03/team-2b/intellij/doc/iteration-plan.md

 ### 3. Manage Reviews
 - **Objective:** Allow users to edit or delete their own reviews.
 - **Functionality Overview:**
-  • Long‑press or edit/delete button → Edit / Delete.
+  • edit and delete buttons on the user's reviews.
-  • Deleting removes the likes and updates average rating.
+  • Deleting removes the likes and updates average rating - same thing for editing.

-  ### 4. Wishlist & Reading Status
+  ### 4. Wishlist
-- **Objective:** Give users a way to save books they want to read and track progress.
+- **Objective:** Give users a way to save books they want to read.
 - **Functionality Overview:**
   • “Add to Shelf” action on Book Details
   • Dedicated Wishlist tab inside a user’s profile.